apache/www-site/content/legal/generative-tooling.md

 We will continue communicating with PMC and ASF members as updates to this FAQ get discussed and merged in.

 ## What about Documentation? {#include-in-documentation}
-The above text should apply for documentation as well.
-However, the most popular tooling for documentation, ChatGPT, has restrictive licensing, so caution should be applied.
+The above text applies to documentation as well.
+Pay attention to tools that have restrictive licensing for the generated content, caution should be applied.

 ## What about Images? {#include-in-images}
 As with documentation, the above principles would still apply.
 Though with images being a non-textual form, the details quickly become complex.
 We expect this to continue to be a rapidly evolving area.